Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 ![](../part1/figs/00_smarter_proportions.png)

 Most HPC systems allocate jobs to nodes based on both core and memory requests.
 This is critical to ensure that the node is not over-subscribed, and for fair distribution of RAM among the cores on the node.
 Fair distribution is simply an average, so the total amount of RAM on the node divided by the number of cores, giving the **average memory per core that a user can request without incurring additional job costs**.

 Avoiding additional job costs motivates HPC users to consider this average when resourcing their jobs, which in turn means the scheduler can place more jobs per node, facilitating higher workload throughout and enhanced overall system utilisation.

 Both Gadi and Setonix apply the average amount of memory per core to the calculation of job cost.
 If your job requests more memory per core than the average memory per core, it will be charged based on the memory usage, and not the number of cores requested.
-This becomes an important consideration for optimising resource requests for your Nextflow processes.
-If you have a single-threaded task with low memory requirements, requesting 100 GB of memory will see your job cost many more times what it should, with no performance gains.

 ## 2.4.4 Exploring resource options for FASTQC